 Even a small amount of marijuana can result in an apprehension under Texas law.
 If you are facing a delivery of marijuana charge you need to seek a team of criminal defense attorneys specializing in marijuana defense who can defend you well under a court of law.
 The penalties for this charge tend to be severed, and you need someone who knows the ins and outs of Texas marijuana laws.

 At The Gonzalez Law Group, PLLC every attorney is determined to give their all in each one of the cases.
 The Gonzalez Law Group, PLLC has years of experience dealing with marijuana cases in Texas.
 You need to contact them for a free consultation by calling (832) 530-4070.

 Delivery of Marijuana Overview

 What is “Delivery of Marijuana”?

 Delivery of marijuana, according to the Texas Health and Safety Code Section 481.120, is a crime that occurs when someone delivers or manufactures marijuana to another person.
 This can include selling or doing some kind of transaction of controlled substances.
 As with all drug-related crimes in Texas, delivery of marijuana has some severe consequences.

 Around the start of the War on Drugs, a series of laws began to be passed across the nation that instituted “Drug-free Zones.”
 Centered around shielding children from the harmful effects of drug use and abuse, these laws serve to enhance the standard penalties for crimes such as possession, delivery of a controlled substance, and various other drug-related charges.

-The punishments for these drug-free zones are additional to the minimum sentence for delivery of marijuana.
-It is Drug-related charges that occur in, on, or within 1000 feet (or 300ft for public pools or arcades) of Drug-Free Zones will have the degree of felony heightened.
-If you are arrested for delivering anywhere from ¼ oz to 5lbs of marijuana in a Drug-free Zone, what would have been a state jail felony outside of the zone now becomes a third-degree felony.
-If the amount of marijuana is between 5-50lbs, the normal charge of second-degree delivery of marijuana will become a first-degree felony.
+The punishments for these drug-free zones are added to the minimum sentence for delivery of marijuana.
+It is drug-related charges that occur in, on, or within 1000 feet (or 300ft for public pools or arcades) of Drug-Free Zones will have the degree of felony heightened.
+If you are arrested for delivering anywhere from ¼ oz to 5 lbs of marijuana in a Drug-Free Zone, what would have been a state jail felony outside of the zone now becomes a third-degree felony.
+If the amount of marijuana is between 5 and 50lbs, the normal charge of second-degree delivery of marijuana will become a first-degree felony.